rcushu/cse15l-lab-reports/labreports/labreport5.md

 ![Image](../labreport5-images/labreport5-4-1.png)

+To fix the bug, the greater-than sign (>) in the `while` loop containing the bug must be changed to a less-than sign (<).
+This allows the while loop to traverse through `list1` and adds its contents to `result`.

 ## Part 2 - Reflection

 Perhaps this is too broad of an answer, but learning how to use and working with Vim has not only been a very new experience, but has also been genuinely and strangely fun.
 I didn't think I could find enjoyment in using a text editor program, but Vim has been a real pleasure to use.
 And, of course, being able to edit from the command line is extremely useful.